SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 This section will be present in each lesson and is used to cover conceptual physics.
 Of course, the material above is essential to a full understanding of the situation below:

 **A truck hits its brakes too late and stops past an intersection onto the crosswalk.
-The vehicle backs up at constant acceleration until it comes to a full stop behind the pedestrian walkway.
+The vehicle then backs up at constant acceleration until it comes to a full stop behind the pedestrian walkway.
 Describe the magnitude of acceleration and velocity.**

 <details>
     <summary>Click here when you have your answer in mind</summary>